Using Reports

 Defining the E-mail Message

-Use the Output tab in the Add a report set dialog for new report sets or the Edit the report set dialog for existing report sets to configure the e-mail settings used to deliver the generated report.
+Use the Output tab of the Report set page to configure the e-mail settings used to deliver the generated report.

 -